ris58h/custom-keyboard-layout/README.md

 This is a skeleton project for an Android application to customize an external keyboard layout without rooting or 3rd-party keyboard installation.

 It's a skeleton, so there is no apk or Play Store link.
 You'll have to build it install it on a device yourself.
+**Note** if you don't want to build the app take a look at [exkeymo](https://exkeymo.herokuapp.com/).
+It will build the project for you but it's limited to only one layout.

 # External keyboard customization
 There are several ways to customize an external keyboard on Android: